-The Royal Town Planning Institute (RTPI) is governed, under the provisions of its Royal Charter and Byelaws through a Board of Trustees with a General Assembly, supported by various regional and specialism-based committees.
-We also hold an Annual General Meeting which is open to all RTPI members, allowing them to play a part in any major decisions.
+The Royal Town Planning Institute is governed, under the provisions of its Royal Charter and Byelaws through a Board of Trustees with a General Assembly, supported by various regional and specialism-based committees.

 Board of Trustees

 The Board of Trustees is responsible for the management of the RTPI's affairs as well as promoting key objectives.
 There are 17 Board of Trustee members who usually serve a two year term.

 The members are also the charity trustees of the RTPI, which is a registered charity.

 RTPI also have a number of committees, including the Scottish Executive Committee - which has extensive delegated authority for running the RTPI in Scotland, networks, specialist panels and working groups.